Cleetus McFarland

-Lawrence Garrett Mitchell (born April 5, 1995), known professionally as Cleetus McFarland, is an American YouTuber.
-As of May 2025, he has over 4 million subscribers.

-In 2025, he competes part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 30 Ford for Rette Jones Racing.
+Garrett Mitchell (born April 5, 1995), known professionally as Cleetus McFarland, is an American YouTuber and professional stock car racing driver.
+As of August 2026, he has over 4.8 million subscribers.
+He currently competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 33 Chevrolet Camaro SS for Richard Childress Racing, part-time in the NASCAR Craftsman Truck Series, driving the No. 4 Chevrolet Silverado RST for Niece Motorsports, part-time in the ARCA Menards Series, driving the No. 30 Ford Mustang GT for Rette Jones Racing, part-time in Asphalt Pro Late Model competition, driving the No. 33 Chevrolet Camaro for McFarland Racing, and part-time in Dirt Super Late Model competition, driving the No. 13 for Race DRT.

 YouTube career

 On January 28, 2009, Mitchell started his YouTube channel, around the same time he became the social media manager for car media company 1320Video.
 He eventually left 1320Video to pursue a full-time career with his own YouTube channel.

-In 2015, he adopted the moniker "Cleetus McFarland" after a character he created that went viral at the Rocky Mountain Drag Week with Tom Bailey.
+In 2015, Mitchell adopted the moniker "Cleetus McFarland" after a character Kyle Loftis created that went viral at the annual Rocky Mountain Race Week with Tom Bailey.
 The name Cleetus was quickly adopted by his YouTube channel and is now how he is most referred to, rarely hearing his real name used outside of close friends and family.

 Mitchell would then go on to create a bodyless Chevrolet Corvette C5 with an exo-cage named "Leroy".
 Leroy built a major fan following online, winning numerous trophies and setting both personal and world records.
-After finding career success as a YouTube content creator and racing enthusiast, he built a purpose built race car from a Chevrolet El Camino known as "Mullet".
+After finding career success as a YouTube content creator and racing enthusiast, he built a purpose-built race car from a Chevrolet El Camino known as "Mullet".

 Freedom Factory

+2023 aerial view of Freedom Factory (formerly Desoto Speedway, 1971–2020).
+The oval and figure 8 racing track is off State Road 64, adjacent to the Bradenton Motorsports Park dragstrip.

 In January 2020, Mitchell bought the abandoned Desoto Speedway, a 3/8 mi Asphalt Oval & Figure 8 Track in Manatee County, Florida, and later renamed the track to Freedom Factory.

-During one of Mitchell's "Cleetus and Cars" events in November 2020, Parker Whitlock suffered third-degree burns due to a radiator hose explosion.
-Until this event, drivers that entered the competition were not required to be wearing a full fire suit.
-During Whitlock's burnout in his bodyless Ford Mustang, a radiator hose routed past the driver exploded.
-Because Whitlock was only wearing a hoodie and shorts, he suffered third degree burns and required multiple skin grafts.

 Racing career

 Stadium Super Trucks

 On April 6, 2022, it was announced on The Checkered Flag that Mitchell would make his debut in the Stadium Super Trucks at Long Beach, California, racing the No. 1776 truck as Cleetus McFarland.
 In the weekend's second of two races, he was leading on the final lap, poised to take the victory until the last jump, when he spun out after his truck hit the ground, leaving Robby Gordon to claim the win.

 Another attempt came at the Music City Grand Prix in August, but he was involved in crashes in both races; the second race saw him get squeezed into the wall while racing Gavin Harlien and Robert Stout, causing him to flip onto his roof.

-He invited the trucks to his Bristol 1000 at Bristol Motor Speedway a month later, where he scored his first podium in Race 2 by finishing third.
+He invited the trucks to his Bristol 1000 at Bristol Motor Speedway a month later, where he finished third in Race 2.